filswan/swan-provider/README.md

 journalctl -u aria2c.service -f
 ```
 The Aira2 service will listen on certain port if installed and started correctly.

 ## Step 2.
 Start swan_miner
-### Step 2.1 Modify the config.toml file with the miner information
+### Step 2.1 Modify config file with the miner information

+Modify congfig.toml file in folder swan-miner with the information of the miner, such as filecoin miner id,

 For config.toml